TERMS OF BUSINESS

 After assessing your demands and needs through a series of questions, we will arrange your insurance policies and assist you with any future changes.

-We will not provide advice or recommendations relating to any products, we will provide you with a quotation based upon the information that you give to us and you must then decide how to proceed.
+We will not provide advice or recommendations relating to any products, instead we will offer the product that is most suited to your demands and needs, you must then decide how to proceed.

 We will endeavour to issue your policy documentation on the day you arrange cover with us, but at times where this is not possible your documents will be issued the next working day.